hauze-v/web-dev/mdn-html/multimedia-and-embedding/vector-graphics/NOTES.md

 ## What is SVG? ##
 SVG is an XML-based language for describing vector images.
 It's basically markup, like HTML, except that you've got many different elements for defining the shapes you want to appear in your images.

+Vector images using SVG have some additional advantages over raster images:
+  Text in vector images remains accessible (which also benefits your SEO) SVGs lend themselves well to styling/scripting, because each component of the image is an element that can be styled via CSS or scripted via JavaScript

+So, with all the advantages of SVG, why would anyone want to use raster graphics over vector?
+Well, SVG does have some disadvantages:
+  SVG can get complicated very quickly, meaning that file sizes can grow; complex SVGs can also take significant processing time in the browser
+  SVG can be harder to create than raster images, depending on what kind of image you're going for SVG is not supported by older browsers, so may not be suitable if you need to support older versions of Internet Explorer with your web site

+Raster graphics are arguably better for complex precision images such as photographs, for the reasons described above.
+It's not written in the docs, but I image SVG and vector images shine through when it comes to simple graphics and art that you'd like to annimate.

+## Adding SVG to your pages ##